Career Development Center Faculty & Staff

 Since the Career Development Center is situated in the College of Arts and Sciences, we enjoy a greater ability than do most career centers to collaborate with the faculty and deans of the College.
 This allows us to integrate career and academic advising effectively, and to emphasize connections between academic majors and careers in order to respond to the particular needs of liberal arts students.
 At the same time, we also partner with the faculty of the professional schools and colleges, as well as with Alumni Relations, in order to meet the career needs of professional students and alumni as well.
 Regarding any of the matters below, please feel free to contact us individually, or collectively at firstname.lastname@example.org.

-Career decision making, career assessment, skills and strength articulation, mock interviewing, and career program development
+Career decision making, career assessment, skills and strength articulation, and mock interviewing

 Internship search and learning contracts, résumé writing and cover letters, and Community Service Work-Study